OU812 Tour

-The OU812 Tour was a concert tour by hard rock band Van Halen in support of their studio album OU812.
+The OU812 Tour was a concert tour by the American hard rock band Van Halen in support of their studio album OU812.

 Background

 Van Halen began their tour with a United States leg known as the "Monsters of Rock" tour through 23 cities alongside Metallica, Scorpions, Dokken and Kingdom Come which would feature a specially constructed stage with lights and state-of-the-art sound equipment.
-The tour originated when promoter Louis Messina had approached the band and suggested a five-band summer long tour, in which the band didn't hesitate to sign up.
+The tour originated when promoter Louis Messina had approached the band and suggested a five-band summer long tour, up to which the band didn't hesitate to sign.
 In the end, the leg itself was a financial failure, though it would be their most expensive tour.
 Some of the cities the band performed in during the "Monsters of Rock" tour had however shown some success while there was confusion from the promoters where the tour didn't do well, bringing up speculation that the album wasn't familiar with the audience yet, while others stated that the shows were on a weekday while school was going on.
 During the show in East Troy, Hagar fell during the opening song on the set, receiving a minor tailbone fracture.
 Despite his injury, he did finish the performance.
 Following the Monsters of Rock tour, the band did go on a brief hiatus before continuing the tour.
 On the second North American leg, Van Halen performed in smaller venues, wrapping up the tour with shows in Japan and Hawaii.